Petition of Appeal Instructions

-(a) A taxpayer must be present at the hearing or be represented by an Attorney-At-Law admitted to practice in the State of New Jersey.
+(a) A taxpayer must be present at the hearing or be represented by an Attorney-at-Law admitted to practice in the State of New Jersey.

 N.J.S.A.
-54:3-22(c) to (f) requires that whenever the County Board finds that the ratio of assessed value to true value of property under appeal exceeds the upper limit or falls below the lower limit by 15% of the average ratio for each municipality, the County Board shall revise the assessment by applying the average ratio to the true value of the property.
+54:3-22(c) to (e) requires that whenever the county board of taxation finds that the ratio of assessed value to true value of property under appeal exceeds the upper limit or falls below the lower limit by 15% of the average ratio for each municipality, the county board of taxation shall revise the assessment by applying the average ratio to the true value of the property.

-9. SUPPORTING PROOF AND PROCEDURES ONLY THE ASSESSED VALUE CAN BE APPEALED – NOT THE AMOUNT OF TAXES ON YOUR PROPERTY.
+ONLY THE PROPERTY VALUE CAN BE APPEALED – NOT THE AMOUNT OF TAXES ON THE PROPERTY

-(b) COMPARABLE SALES Not more than five comparable sales shall be submitted to the Assessor, Clerk, and County Tax Board not later than one week prior to the hearing if not included with the petition of appeal.
+Not more than five comparable sales shall be submitted to the assessor, clerk and county board of taxation, not later than seven calendar days prior to the hearing if not included with the petition of appeal.
 The information regarding each comparable sale shall include the block, lot, sale price and deed date.
-Said sales should be on or near the assessment date.
-NOTE: COMPARABLE ASSESSMENTS ARE NOT ACCEPTABLE AS EVIDENCE OF VALUE.

 12. FILING COMPLAINT WITH TAX COURT